codiceSpaghetti/numpyGPT/docs/BACKPROP.md

-# Backpropagation: A Hands-On Guide
+# backpropagation: intuition

-*The algorithm that makes neural networks learn*
+*The algorithm that makes neural networks learn.*

-## The Problem
+## the problem

 You have a neural network.
 It makes predictions.
 They're wrong.
 You need to adjust the weights to make better predictions.
 But there are millions of weights.
 Which ones to change?
 By how much?

-Naive approach: try every weight, see what happens.
-This takes forever.

-Smart approach: compute gradients.
-This tells you exactly how each weight affects the loss.
-One backward pass gives you all the information you need.

-## The Solution: Chain Rule
+You just need one basic concept from calculus: **derivatives**.
+A derivative tells you how a small change in something (a weight) affects something else (the **loss**).

+Once you have those gradients, you do something simple: move each weight a little bit in the **opposite direction of the gradient**.
+That’s called **gradient descent**.
+You’re climbing down the **loss curve**, looking for the lowest point.

+How to compute gradients?

+We split the problem into smaller parts and use the **chain rule** to compute the gradient of the loss with respect to each part.

+### why 'backprop'?

+We **propagate the error backward** through the network.
+Starting from the output's loss, we apply the **chain rule layer by layer**, working our way back to the inputs.
+At each step, we compute how much each node contributed to the error, and how much its weights need to change to reduce it.

+Each layer passes its gradients to the one before it, so there is a **top-down flow of information** to provide to every parameter its update direction.

+That’s it.
+Backprop is just an **efficient application of the chain rule** to compute gradients in a big function (e.g., a transformer) composed of many smaller ones.

+## the solution: chain rule

 ```python
 # If f(x) = h(g(x)), then:
 # df/dx = (dh/dg) * (dg/dx)
 ```

-That's it.
+That's all.
 Everything else is just applying this rule systematically.

-## Linear Layer Implementation
+## linear layer implementation

 ```python
 class Linear: